-MALARIA PROPHYLACTICS ARE ESSENTIAL ESPECIALLY DURING THE RAINY SEASON (NOVEMBER TO MARCH).
+ALTHOUGH THE KRUGER PARK IS IN A LOW RISK AREA MALARIA PROPHYLACTICS ARE ADVISABLE ESPECIALLY DURING THE RAINY SEASON (NOVEMBER TO MARCH).
 IT IS ADVISABLE TO CONSULT WITH YOUR DOCTOR REGARDING SUITABLE MEDICATION.
-MALARIA HELP LINE: +27 82 2341800.
+MALARIA HELP LINE: +27 82 2341800. †

 Preventative measures: The malaria contact time is mostly early evening to early morning when the mosquito is most active.
 Keep doors, windows and insect netting closed, use a good insect repellent, especially around the ankles and wear clothing that covers vulnerable open skin areas.

-Should you develop flue like symptoms within 3 weeks from visiting a Malaria area visit your doctor and mention that you have been in a Malaria region.
+Should you develop flue like symptoms within 3 weeks of visiting a Malaria area see your doctor and mention that you have been in a Malaria region.